-The rest of the paper is structured as follows: next section outlines the educational design to which the evaluation was applied.
-Then, the research method and tools used and developed for its support are introduced.
+The rest of the paper is structured as follows: next section presents the research method and tools that have beeb designed and used in the evaluation.
+Then, the educational setting to which the evaluation was applied is introduced.
 Third section presents and discusses the experimental work and results.
 The paper finishes presenting our findings from the application of the evaluation method and issues for future research.